impostorsguides/impostorsguides.github.io/index.md

 ---
 layout: home
 permalink: /
+title: This site, in 10 seconds
 ---

-# This site, in 10 seconds

 This is "David and Goliath" on Github.